ReiTony/AskAILibrarian/DOCUMENTATION.md

 ## Overview

 AskAILibriarian is a Python-based assistant for library/book discovery and conversational interfaces.
 It combines a small web API with vector search (Chroma), a local SQLite-backed dataset of book/web embeddings, and optional Rasa-based conversational automation.
-This document is a handover / turnover guide describing the project layout, setup, run steps, major components, and troubleshooting notes.
+This document is a guide describing the project layout, setup, run steps, major components, and troubleshooting notes.

-Intended audience: developers taking over the repository, DevOps engineers preparing deployments, and product owners who need an understanding of capabilities and integration points.

 ---